 What you need to know about VBS:Malware-gen

-In early 2015, users of Avast antivirus tools noticed an alert from their antivirus software telling them that they had blocked a threat and listed the infection as “VBS:Malware-gen”.
-According the the pop-up from the AV software, the threat was detected in an Amazon shopping page, a Twitch stream, or in some cases, on a file on the user’s computer.
+In early 2015, Avast antivirus tool users noticed an alert from their antivirus software telling them that they had blocked a threat and listed the infection as “VBS:Malware-gen.” According to the pop-up from the AV software, the threat was detected in an Amazon shopping page, a Twitch stream, or in some cases, on a file on the user’s computer.
 Users were then encouraged to run a scan.

-Many sites and user forums reported on VBS:Malware-gen as a trojan or a worm that attacks PCs and Macs through infected downloads or websites, and that it steals personal data or installs additional malware.
+Many sites and user forums reported on VBS:Malware-gen is a trojan or a worm that attacks PCs and Macs through infected downloads or websites.
+It steals personal data or installs additional malware.